wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 36 So he ran out before the army and shot the man, and he fell to the earth ; and it was about a furlong off, and the weight of the ball was about the weight of a shekel.

-37 But as the young man returned to where the army stayed, behold ! the black dust in the hold caught fire, and it rent the air with the noise of a thousand thunders:
+37 But as the young man returned to where the army stayed, behold ! the black dust in the hold caught fire, and it rent the air with the noise of a thousand thunders :

 38 And the whole army fell down upon their faces* to the earth ; and the stones, and the fragments of rocks, were lifted high ; and the falling thereof was terrible, even unto death.